 12.2.5 Extinguishing System

-A CO2 extinguishing system will be provided with the UNIT package.
+A CO2 extinguishing system will be provided with the Unit package.
 The system components include:

 Main extinguishing agent storage cylinder(s)

 Reserve extinguishing agent storage cylinder(s)

 Necessary valves, piping and wiring

 The extinguishing agent will be stored in pressurized cylinders in a mounting, complete with rack and clamps to hold the cylinders and piping to connect the cylinders to the distribution header and nozzles.
 The reserve cylinders will be an "automatic backup", and will be released if detectors still indicate a hazard ninety (90) seconds after release of the main cylinders.